How to Write an Abridged Script

 - Avoid "talking heads" where it's just a handful of characters talking to each other.
 Break it up with action text every so often.

-, I'm going to be painfully unfunny comic relief for the duration of this pile of shit."
+- Characters can summarize themselves when they are first introduced.
+"Hi PROTAGONIST, I'm going to be painfully unfunny comic relief for the duration of this pile of shit."
 Once a character has been established, it's too late to do this.
-A character with a noteworthy trait, such as a superpower, can just state his or her trait to another character. - A lot of times dialogue will contain a verbal sparring between two characters.
-It's not enough to just have characters say "fuck you!" in riposte, be creative.
+A character with a noteworthy trait, such as a superpower, can just state his or her trait to another character.

 - Sometimes action can be condensed to parentheticals.
 If a character has a line, then slaps another character, then has another line, you can just put both lines together separated with a (slaps so-and-so)